 Chapter 7 Bankruptcy: Eliminate Debt

 Many people file chapter 7 bankruptcy to eliminate debt and stop creditor harassment.
 In chapter 7 bankruptcy your unsecured debt is eliminated in months, not years.
-In exchange for this quick elimination of debt you agree to submit your non-exempt property to the Trustee for sale in bankruptcy.
+In exchange for this quick elimination of debt, you agree to submit your non-exempt property to the Trustee for sale in bankruptcy.
 In other words, when you file chapter 7 bankruptcy you will give the Trustee the opportunity to seize and sell your non-exempt property and distribute the proceeds to creditors.
-However, in most cases there is no liquidation of assets because most chapter 7 cases are no asset cases.
-A no asset case arises when all property can be exempted under California law.
+However, in most cases, there is no liquidation of assets because most chapter 7 cases are no-asset cases.
+A no-asset case arises when all property can be exempted under California law.
 Specifically, your attorney will use California’s 703 (wildcard) or 704 (homestead) exemption law to protect your property.
 To find out if your property is exempt in chapter 7 bankruptcy you should schedule a free consultation with a local bankruptcy attorney.

 Chapter 13 Bankruptcy: Stop Foreclosure

 Many residents of Roseville have been affected by the downturn in the real estate market.
 Coupled with a disruption in income, many homeowners have fallen behind on their mortgage payments and now face foreclosure.
 To stop the foreclosure process and save their home these homeowners use chapter 13 bankruptcy.
 In so many words, chapter 13 bankruptcy stops the foreclosure process and forces the lender to accept repayment over a period of years.
-Through a 3 to 5 year repayment plan homeowners can cure late payments and keep their home.
+Through a 3 to 5-year repayment plan, homeowners can cure late payments and keep their homes.
 However, for chapter 13 bankruptcy to be effective homeowners must file chapter 13 bankruptcy before the Trustee’s sale.
 To accomplish this some bankruptcy attorneys may advise homeowners to file an emergency chapter 13 bankruptcy petition.
-In essence, these bankruptcy attorney will file a skeletal petition which is a short document that contains basic information but is sufficient to invoke the automatic stay to stop foreclosure.
+In essence, these bankruptcy attorneys will file a skeletal petition which is a short document that contains basic information but is sufficient to invoke the automatic stay to stop foreclosure.
 However, from the day of filing both the homeowner and the bankruptcy attorney must work quickly to draft the remaining schedules and statements.

 If you have questions about how chapter 13 bankruptcy can stop foreclosure and save your home call our Roseville bankruptcy lawyer at (916) 596-1018for a free consultation.